jamescgarrett/webauthn_tool/README.md

-# Native Passkeys Development Tool
+# Auth0 Native Passkeys Development Tool
-This is a tool to help with Native Passkeys development.
+This is a tool to help with Native Passkeys development locally.
 It currently handles the following:
 - Native Passkey Register
   - Calls `/passkey/register` and then `/oath/token`
 - Native Passkey Challenge